teropa/metabubbles/README.md

 Based on the "Emergence" chapter in Matt Pearson's wonderful [Generative Art](http://zenbullets.com/book.php) book.

-From Tero Parvianier's original tutorial [Metabubbles: Making Generative Art with Angular 2](https://teropa.info/blog/2016/02/28/metabubbles-generative-art-with-angular-2.html) about this code:
+From Tero Parviainen's original tutorial [Metabubbles: Making Generative Art with Angular 2](https://teropa.info/blog/2016/02/28/metabubbles-generative-art-with-angular-2.html) about this code:

 Most people talk about Angular 2 as a platform for writing business applications.
 But there's no rule that says this is the only thing it should be used for.
 If you're in